Intuit Developer Terms of Service

 1. AGREEMENT

 1.1 In General.
-This Agreement supersedes and replaces all prior agreements, understandings or arrangements between you and Intuit, whether oral or written, with respect to the subject matter herein including, but not limited to, prior versions of the Intuit Developer Terms of Service, or any terms governing the Intuit Developer Platform.
-Adherence to the terms and conditions set forth in this Agreement grants you access to the Developer Platform, which includes usage of Intuit Intellectual Property and the Intuit Developer Services which specifically encompasses Intuit Capabilities, Intuit APIs, Intuit Content, and Intuit Developer Marketing Channels.
+This Agreement supersedes and replaces all prior agreements, understandings or arrangements between you and Intuit, whether oral or written, with respect to the subject matter herein including, but not limited to, prior versions of the Intuit Developer Terms of Service, or any other terms governing the Intuit Developer Platform.
+Adherence to the terms and conditions set forth in this Agreement grants you access to the Intuit Developer Platform, which includes usage of Intuit Intellectual Property and the Intuit Developer Services which specifically encompasses Intuit Capabilities, Intuit APIs, Intuit Content, and Intuit Marketing Channels.
 This Agreement includes and incorporates by reference all Intuit exhibits, schedules and attachments (“Exhibits”) and all Intuit Policies.
-An Exhibit or Policy applies to you to the extent that you access the Developer Platform, use the Services or participate in an applicable Program.
-This Agreement is separate from and not modified by any other Intuit agreement which may govern your use of other Intuit or Affiliate products and services which are not part of the Developer Platform.
+An Exhibit or Policy applies to you to the extent that you access the Intuit Developer Platform, use the Services or participate in any applicable Program.
+This Agreement is separate from, and not modified by, any other Intuit agreement which may govern your use of other Intuit or Affiliate products or services, or which may govern a separate engagement between you and Intuit or an Affiliate, but which are not part of the Intuit Developer Platform or any Program.
 In addition, participation in certain Programs may be subject to a separate commercial contract.
 In the event of a conflict or inconsistency between the terms of this Agreement and those of any Exhibit or Policy, then the terms of such Exhibit or Policy shall prevail solely as to the conflicting or inconsistent provision.

-1.3 Program Participation.
-Periodically, we will issue Program Guides for various Programs that Intuit or our Affiliates offer.
-A Program Guide contains critical information about an individual Program, including details about specific fees, tiers, and benefits, as applicable.
+1.4 Program Participation.
+Your participation in certain Programs may be mandatory as part of your access to and use of the Intuit Developer Platform.
+We will periodically issue Program Guides for various Programs that Intuit or our Affiliates offer.
+A Program Guide is a legally binding document between you and Intuit and contains critical information about an individual Program, including details about benefits, features, fees and the like, as applicable.
 You are encouraged to reference the applicable Program Guide for details specific to a Program, as the contents of these Program Guides are legally binding and incorporated herein by reference.
-We reserve the right to modify or discontinue any benefits or services described in a Program Guide at any time without prior notice.
+We reserve the right to modify or discontinue any benefits or services described in a Program or a Program Guide at any time without prior notice.
 We reserve the right to verify eligibility requirements for any Program at any time.
 You can access the latest versions of the Program Guide(s) here.

-1.4 Program Exceptions.
-Intuit may from time to time and at its discretion elect to exempt or exclude specific categories of Developers, customers, or partners from certain Programs based on certain established criteria with the effect that those participants are not subject to the associated fees and will not receive access to the benefits that come with those Programs.
+1.5 Program Exemption.
+From time to time and in our sole discretion, Intuit may elect to exempt or exclude specific categories of Developers, customers, or partners from certain Programs based on certain established criteria with the effect that those participants are not subject to the associated fees and will not receive access to the benefits that come with those Programs.

-1.5 Support.
-Intuit reserves the right, at its sole discretion, to provide, modify, or terminate any support related to the Developer Platform, Services or Program (“Support”) without prior notice to you.
-Furthermore, Intuit retains the authority to alter, suspend, or cease any component of the Developer Platform, including the availability of any Service or Program, at any time.
-Intuit may issue subsequent versions of Services, and you may be obligated to adopt and implement these newer versions.
-Additionally, Intuit may establish restrictions on certain Services or limit your access to certain parts or the entirety of the Developer Platform, without incurring any responsibility or obligation to notify you.
+1.6 Support.
+Intuit reserves the right, at its sole discretion, to provide, modify, or terminate any support related to the Intuit Developer Platform, Services or Program (“Support”) without prior notice to you.
+Intuit may issue subsequent versions of Services, Support and support options, and you may be obligated to adopt and implement these newer versions.
+Additionally, Intuit may establish restrictions on certain Services or Support or limit your access to certain parts or the entirety of the Intuit Developer Platform, without incurring any responsibility or obligation to notify you.

 2. OWNERSHIP AND LICENSES